of the Institute of Chartered Accountants of

 Orders of the Tribunal

-(a) Pursuant to Rule 21.31 (a) of the Rules of the Institute of Chartered Accountants of New Zealand, the disciplinary tribunal ordered that the name of Edward Wayne Dick be removed from the institute’s Register of members.
+(a) Pursuant to Rule 21.31 (b) of the Rules of the Institute of Chartered Accountants of New Zealand, the disciplinary tribunal ordered that Hari Krishna Ramlingam be suspended from membership of the institute for one year.

 In accordance with Rule 21.35 of the Rules of the Institute of Chartered Accountants of New Zealand, the disciplinary tribunal directed that the decision of the tribunal be published in the Chartered Accountants Journal, the